TimG27/MRI-recon/BART-in-container.md

 ## Copying and running the image

-Now we can copy our directory (with the container image and the BART files) to the cluster.
+Now, we can copy our directory (with the container image and the BART files) to the cluster.

 ```commandline
 cd
 scp /home/timothy2/bart-container/ timothy2@narval.computecanada.ca:/home/timothy2/scratch/
 ```

-Now connect to your cluster.
+Now, connect to your cluster.
 ```commandline
 ssh timothy2@narval.computecanada.ca
 cd /home/timothy2/scratch/bart-container/